โฐ Minimum Connection Times

 ๐ข Terminal Information

 Clarence Valley Regional Airport (GFN), also known as Grafton Airport, is a vital aviation facility serving the city of Grafton and the wider Clarence Valley region in northern New South Wales, Australia.
 Located approximately 13 kilometers southeast of the city center, the airport serves as an important hub for regional commerce, emergency services, and the local agricultural community.
-The facility features a well-maintained asphalt runway and is managed by the Clarence Valley Council, ensuring essential connectivity for this productive and scenic coastal region.
+The facility maintains a well-maintained asphalt runway and is managed by the Clarence Valley Council, ensuring essential connectivity for this productive and scenic coastal region.

 The terminal facilities at Clarence Valley Regional are compact and designed for efficiency.
 The single passenger terminal handles both domestic arrivals and departures, providing a straightforward experience for travelers.
 Inside, visitors find essential amenities including check-in counters and a small security screening area.
 For refreshments, the airport houses a cafรฉ that offers snacks and beverages to passengers and their families.
 Free Wi-Fi is also available throughout the building, reflecting the airport's role as a modern regional gateway.